BEAST-Fitting/beast/docs/workflow.rst

 -----------------------

 Generate the full model grid.
 Needed for the fitting and generation of the artifical star test (AST) inputs.
+The '0 0' arguements are dummy values.

   .. code:: shell

-     $ ./run_beast.py -p
+     $ ./run_beast_production.py -p 0 0

 Create the AST input list
 -------------------------

-TBA
+To be added.

 Compute the ASTs
 ----------------

-Done separately with whatever code was used to extract the source photometry.
+Done separately with the same code that was used to extract the source photometry.

 Source density map
 ------------------